 3. Use the foam that is included with your window kit to create as airtight a connection as possible.

-This Buying Guide is just one of many we’ve created for portable air conditioners.
+This Buying Guide is just one of many we’ve created for portable free standing air conditioners.
 These might be of use too.

 Portable AC Brand Reviews:

 Portable AC Buying Guides with Top Picks in each: